The 3G switch-off is coming.

 - Then check that 4G/5G data is enabled in your phone settings as well as 4G voice calling/VoLTE.

-3. If your phone is not listed on our VoLTE capable devices list
+If your phone is not listed on our VoLTE capable devices list.

-- It is likely that you have a 2G or 3G phone that won’t be able to make any mobile voice calls, send text messages or use mobile data after our 3G shutdown so you’ll need to upgrade it to a 4G or 5G phone.
+- It is likely that you have a 2G or 3G-only phone that won’t be able to make any mobile voice calls, send text messages or use mobile data after our 3G shutdown.
+That means you’ll need to upgrade it to a 4G capable phone or 5G phone.

 - You have an older 4G phone that can use 4G for data but it can only make voice calls on 3G, so you’ll need to upgrade this phone to keep making mobile voice calls including emergency calls.